nrcpp/SlackManager/README.md

 ## Notes

+1. Slack API requires token which you can obtain from https://api.slack.com/custom-integrations/legacy-tokens.
+Then you could paste it on object creation `new SlackManager(token)`.
-1. All Slack API response results will be logged to Console.
+2. All Slack API response results will be logged to Console.
 Such as OK or reason of error.
-2. For most of method calls there is a check to ensure connection to Slack endpoint.
+3. For most of method calls there is a check to ensure connection to Slack endpoint.
 If there is no connection, then it connects again.
 So `Connect()` method call is optional in most cases.
-3. SlackManager.GetMessages(long messageId) isn't work because Slack API does not return message.id.
+4. SlackManager.GetMessages(long messageId) isn't work because Slack API does not return message.id.
 See https://api.slack.com/methods/channels.history *Response* section
+5. You could set proxy settings and bot name within constructor `SlackManager(token, "Slack Manager", proxySettings)`.

 ## Example Code